JenniferSmith007/search_recipes/README.md

-#  🍲 Recipe Application 🥘
+#  🍲 Recip-Easy 🥘
 ### 🔎 Overview:
-[Recipe Application], is a web based application that allows the user to search for ingredients to create quick custom recipes that also adhere to budget options.
+Recip-Easy, is a web based application that allows the user to search for ingredients to create quick custom recipes that also adhere to budget options.

 ### ✔️ Task: